-We have focused our initial development efforts upon cancer vaccines targeting cervical, breast, Prostate, ovarian, lung and other cancers.
+We have focused our initial development efforts upon cancer vaccines targeting cervical, breast, melanoma, ovarian, lung and other cancers.
 Our lead products in development are as follows:

-Product Indication Stage Lovaxin C Cervical and head and neck cancers Pre-clinical; Phase I study in cervical cancer anticipated to commence in early 2006 Lovaxin B Breast cancer and melanoma Pre-clinical; Phase I study anticipated to commence in late 2006 Lovaxin P Prostate cancer Pre-clinical; Phase I study anticipated to commence in early 2007 Lovaxin W Wilms tumor and leukemia Pre-clinical; Lovaxin T Cancer through control of telomerase Pre-clincial Lovaxin H Prophylactic vaccine for HIV (AIDS) Pre-clincial
+Product Lovaxin C Indication Cervical and head and neck cancers Stage Pre-clinical; Phase I study in cervical cancer anticipated to commence in the first half of 2005 Lovaxin B Breast cancer and melanoma Pre-clinical; Phase I study anticipated to commence in 2006 Lovaxin NY Ovarian, melanoma and lung cancer Pre-clinical; Phase I study anticipated to commence in 2006 Lovaxin W Wilms tumor and leukemia Pre-clinical; Phase I study anticipated to commence in 2006 Lovaxin T Cancer through control of telomerase Pre-clincial Lovaxin H Prophylactic vaccine for HIV (AIDS) Pre-clincial

-\ Possible delays of up to six months may occur based on the production schedule of Cobra Biomanufacturing PLC of material, vaccine stability testing and the issuance of required regulatory approval.
-We have received permission from Israel, Mexico and Belgrade government authorities to conduct the Lovaxin Phase I study in each of those countries.
+^{} Possible delays of up to three months may occur based on the production schedule of Cobra Biomanufacturing PLC of material, the length of time for Pharm Olam to complete toxicology studies and the issuance of required regulatory approval.